ericleee0119/IndoorNavigationApp/README.md

 # IndoorNavigationApp
-My work at Academic Sinica Open Source Software Foundry Lab
+My work at Academic Sinica Open Source Software Foundry Lab(2019/5~2019/12)
 Source Code: https://github.com/OpenISDM/IndoorNavigationApp
 This page is the introduction and some easy demos of the IndoorNavigation Project